 Medal of Honor Monday: Rodger Young

-On this day in 1944, a hero is awarded the Medal of Honor.
-Private Rodger Young wasn’t the type of guy who was “supposed” to be a military hero.
+On this day in 1918, a hero is born.
+Rodger Young wasn’t the type of guy who was “supposed” to be a military hero.
 After all, he was only 5’2” tall, 125 pounds.
 Complicating matters further, his eyesight and hearing had both been damaged while he was just a teenager.

 He’d been playing basketball at the time.
 He was on his high school team, despite his short height, because he was athletic—and he hustled.
 It was enough to get him on the team.